White blood cells, also known as leukocytes, are immune cells that circulate in the blood and lymphatic system.

 T cells form in the bone marrow but mature in the thymus.
 They are part of the adaptive immune system and are involved in cell-mediated immunity.

-Once active, Cytotoxic T cells can directly attack infected cells.
-In addition, helper T cells have many functions including activating B cells and forming memory T cells which respond on re-infection.
+Once active, cytotoxic T cells can directly attack infected cells.
+In addition, helper T cells have many functions including activating B cells and forming memory T cells which respond to re-infection.